himeshsiriwardana/docs-is/en/includes/guides/authentication/app-native-authentication/add-app-native-authentication.md

 App-Native Authentication takes an API-based approach to let developers implement a secure login experience directly within the application along with features such as Multi-Factor Authentication (MFA), adaptive authentication, and support for federated logins.
 This means users will have a seamless login experience from right within the application without the need for redirection.

-!!! warning "Limitations of App-Native Authentication"
+!!! warning "Limitations of App-Native Authentication" testing

     - At the time of login, app-native authentication,